segmentio/segment-docs/src/connections/destinations/catalog/inkit/index.md

 ## Identify

-If you aren't familiar with the Segment Spec, take a look at the [Identify method documentation](https://segment.com/docs/connections/spec/identify/) to learn about what it does.
+If you aren't familiar with the Segment Spec, see the [Identify method documentation](/docs/connections/spec/identify/) to learn about what it does.
 An example call with Inkit would look like:

+> note""
->All address elements should be satisified within the segment's user identity (exception of address_line_2 which is a custom entry)
+> All address elements should be satisified within the segment's user identity (exception of address_line_2 which is a custom entry)

 Expected Requirements